jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

     (i) approved by the Agency; and
     (ii) undertaken by the Agency or an approved organisation using the Agency's or approved organisation’s own staff and assets; or
   (d) made under the land transport disbursement account of an approved organisation if the payment is made to the land transport disbursement account of another approved organisation to enable that other organisation to exercise delegated functions and powers under this Act of that first-mentioned approved organisation; or
-  (da) made from Auckland Transport's land transport disbursement account if the payment is made to the Auckland Council's land transport disbursement account; or
+  (da) made from the transport CCO’s land transport disbursement account if the payment is made to the Auckland Council's land transport disbursement account; or
   (e) made in respect of any public transport service identified as integral to a public transport network in relation to any 12-month period that follows the withdrawal or proposed withdrawal of the operator from the provision of the service; or
   (f) made in respect of any expenditure that is necessary in the urgent interests of public safety; or (g) made in respect of any expenditure that is necessary for the immediate or temporary repair of damage caused by a sudden and unexpected event.